Eddie the Eagle: Return to Calgary and other media appearances

 On 13 February 2008, Edwards made a return visit to Calgary to take part in festivities marking the twentieth anniversary of the Games.
-During his visit, he rode the zip-line at Canada Olympic Park with a member of the Jamaican bobsled team (the ride simulates the speed of a ski-jumper) and led a procession of skiers down the slopes of the park while carrying an Olympic torch.
+During his visit, he rode the zip-line at Canada Olympic Park with a member of the Jamaican bobsled team (the ride simulates the speed of a ski jumper) and led a procession of skiers down the slopes of the park while carrying an Olympic torch.

 Edwards was chosen as a torchbearer in the relay for the 2010 Vancouver Olympics.
 He ran with the torch on 7 January 2010 in Winnipeg.

 Edwards released a book (and a video) called On the Piste.

 In 1991, he recorded a single in Finnish entitled "Mun nimeni on Eetu" ("My name is Eetu"), B-sided with "Eddien Siivellä" ("On Eddie's Wing"), though he does not speak Finnish.
-Edwards learned the lyrics phonetically and the song reached № 2 in the Finnish charts.
-The songs were written by Finnish singer Irwin Goodman.
+Edwards learned the lyrics phonetically and the song reached No. 2 in the Finnish charts.
+"Mun nimeni on Eetu" was written by Finnish singer Irwin Goodman.

-In the same year (1991), Edwards completed a charity ski jump at a ski slope in Christchurch, Dorset.
-He raised £23,000 for BBC Children in Need by jumping over 10 cars using a ski jump made of scaffolding.

 Edwards appeared in a number of advertising campaigns, e.g. on television, promoting cars, and commanded fees of £10,000 an hour.
 Nevertheless, he declared bankruptcy in 1992, claiming that a trust fund for his earnings was not set up properly.
 In 2003, he graduated from De Montfort University in Leicester with a degree in law.
-"I've been interested in law since taking out a civil action against my trustees 10 years ago", he said in a 2001 interview.
+"I've been interested in law since taking out a civil action against my trustees 10 years ago", he said in an interview in 2001.

 On 25 February 2012, he appeared as a competitor on episode 2 of BBC1's Let's Dance for Sport Relief, 2012 and got through to the final on most public votes.
 His performances were accompanied by the Royal British Legion Band & Corps of Drums Romford.

 In 2013, he won the first series of the British celebrity diving programme Splash!, mentored by Tom Daley.

 In January 2014, he commentated on the Channel 4 TV programme The Jump, where 12 famous people took part in winter sports.
 As part of each episode, Edwards jumped off the largest of three ski jumps.
 In the same year, he appeared as a guest on the ITV2 comedy show Fake Reaction.

 In 2017, he returned to the ski jumping facilities at Canada Olympic Park, where he had taken part in the Olympics in 1988, to make some jumps that were his first in over 15 years.

-In 2021, Edwards appeared on the UK version of The Masked Dancer masked as Rubber Chicken.
-He was the fourth celebrity to be unmasked.
+In 2024, he appeared as a contestant on the sixteenth series of Dancing on Ice.
+Edwards was brought in as a replacement after Stephen Lustig-Webb was forced to withdraw from the series.